 improve communication in the workplace - intranet software articles newsletter

 When work picks up, it’s difficult for employees to keep tabs on what’s happening in your organization.
+There are countless ways rearranging the office can improve communication and collaboration.
 An internal newsletter is an excellent method for sharing company news and communications, whether it’s small or monumental.
 A lot of companies find weekly internal newsletters to be most effective, but you can experiment with how often you push them out.
 Avoid overloading inboxes with emails and post the newsletter on your intranet.

 Here’s how an Axero customer improved communication by leveraging their intranet and an internal newsletter.